-Insert your smart card into this slot with the chip on the card facing the front of the camera.
-Push the card home until it fits snugly.

-There are two types of card; an owner card and a user card.
+- Insert your smart card into this slot with the chip on the card facing the front of the camera.
+Push the card home until it fits snugly. - There are two types of card; an owner card and a user card.
 Both cards store operator files and scene files.

-The owner card can be used to change the user level of the camera.
+The owner card can be used to change the user level

+of the camera.
 The user level determines which set of controls and functions can be changed by the camera operator.
 Refer to Section 6 for more information on the smart card.

-A smart card is not required for normal operation of the camera.

-Only use an original Thomson camera card.
+- A smart card is not required for normal operation of the camera. - Note: Only use an original Philips camera card.
 Store the owner card in a safe place.

--Video Functions

-Filter switch
+• Filter switches

-Rotate this switch to move the optical filter wheel to its next position.
-The filter switch has four positions:
+Rotate these two switches to move the optical filter wheels.

+The outer (bigger) filter switch has four positions:

-1 : Clear
+- 1 : Clear

-2 : ND 1/4 filter (2 stops)3 : ND 1/16 filter (4 stops)4 : ND 1/64 filter (6 stops)
+- 2 : ND 1/4 filter (2 stops)

+- 3 : ND 1/16 filter ( 4 stops)

+- 4 : ND 1/64 filter ( 6 stops)